shanumas/know/README.md

 - Add unit and integration tests
 - Implement LangChain `ConversationBufferMemory` (or similar) to support follow-up Q\&A like ChatGPT
-- Hybrid search with filters (e.g., by story-point, date) to improve ranking
+- Hybrid search with filters (e.g., by story-point, date) and re-ranking
+- Introduce feedback scheme from users where they can upvote or downvoe certain document
+- Self-improving prompts
+- For production, bigger models with more accuracy can be employed, depending upon customer needs, scope and budget

 **Add LangChain Tools to:**

 - Let users search through comments
 - Advanced comment-centric queries using LangChain tool, especially for digging through comments

+**Key Takeaway**
+    -It was easy to this assignment because I build 3 chatbots I worked at 2 different companies in the past.
+    -They were hard to build and maintain because they were of python backend and react.js frontend and weaviate for vector store
+    -Since this one is built with Streamlit, it was relatively easy

 ![Included stories shown on sidebar](https://github.com/user-attachments/assets/be81e28a-5803-46ec-a280-78daa485f984)